100% Balanced & Complete

-The American Associated of Feed Control Officials (AAFCO) publishes standards for the nutrients required in a healthy dog's diet, much like the FDA publishes the daily requirements for vitamins and minerals for humans.
-(See Our Nutrient Profiles to compare My Perfect Pet values to the AAFCO nutrient profiles.)
+The American Associated of Feed Control Officials (AAFCO) publishes standards for essential nutrients the dog's diet, much like the FDA publishes the daily requirements for vitamins and minerals for humans.
+(See Nutrient Profiles to compare My Perfect Pet values.)

-Dogs have the ability to convert both proteins and carbohydrates into energy.
+Dogs can convert both proteins and carbohydrates into energy.
 Soluble carbohydrates are quickly converted into glucose during digestion, and play a key role in the digestive process.
-While carbohydrates are found naturally in a wild canine diet through consumption of plants and intestinal contents of their prey, levels are typically much lower than found in most commercial pet foods.
-A natural diet typically does not exceed 20% carbohydrates, whereas most canned pet foods exceed 30% and kibbles can contain as much as 70%.
-And most of this is through low grade, high processed grains and meals.
-Unnaturally high levels of carbohydrates can lead to a variety of health issues, including obesity and intestinal problems.
+Carbohydrates are supplied naturally in t wild through consumption of plants and intestinal contents of prey and typically do not exceed 20% carbohydrates, whereas most canned pet foods exceed 30% and kibble can contain as much as 70%.
+These unnaturally high levels of carbohydrates can lead to a variety of health issues, including obesity and intestinal problems.

 My Perfect Pet foods are all low carbohydrate, and the calculated carbohydrate level is published for every formula.

 Proteins are made up of amino acids.
-Of the 22 amino acids that dogs require, they can synthesize 12 (meaning they can produce their own), and must consume the remaining 10 in their food.
+Dogs can synthesize 12 of the 22 required amino acids (meaning they can produce their own), and must consume the remaining 10 in their food.

 All labels must state the minimum level of "crude protein" in the food.
 However, crude protein is not the same as "digestible" protein.Muscle meats and eggs top the chart as sources of protein.
 Meals, by-products and processed grains may contain very little digestible protein.